Using FinTech for your company

 Financial Supervision Act (Wft)

 The Dutch government supervises financial institutions such as banks and insurers and the entire financial system.
 This protects consumers and businesses that entrust their money to these institutions.
-The method of supervision is regulated in the Financial Supervision Act (Wft, Wet op het financieel toezicht).
+The method of supervision is regulated in the Financial (Wft, Wet op het financieel toezicht).
 The Dutch Central Bank (DNB) and the Netherlands Authority for the Financial Markets (AFM) carry out supervision.